 - Problems they’re facing

-- Services/products you are providing
+- Services/products you are providing to them

 Does your experience with certain products or services make you an expert in working with those types of clients?